Skip to content

 "https://genesis.r7.21no.de/api/health/status"

-• Publish a message on a topic: POST /topics/:appId/publish, required role: Publisher, cost in bytes: data.length
+• Publish a message on a topic: POST /topics/:appId/publish, required permission: realtime:publisher:write:topic:*, cost in bytes: data.length

 curl -X POST \